AlexEquinox/AlexEquinox/README.md

 - 👋 Hi, I’m @AlexEquinox
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in DevOps and NetOps
-- 🌱 I’m currently learning the DevOps Crash Course from SoftServe
+- 🌱 I’m currently prepare for job interviews
 - 💞️ I’m looking to collaborate with intresting open-minded people
 - 📫 How to reach me?
 Give me a good job offer!